mvysny/karibu-testing/karibu-testing-v8/README.md

 * `_expectNone<type of component> { criteria }` will expect that there is no **visible** component matching given criteria in the current UI; the function will fail if one or more components are matching.
 For example: `_expectNone<Button> { caption = "Delete" }`

-> I can't stress the **visible** enough.
+> I can't stress the **visible** part enough.
 Often the dump will show the button, the caption will be correct and everything will look OK but the lookup method will claim the component is not there.
 Please bear in mind that the lookup methods only search for visible components - they will simply ignore invisible ones.